Back to all articles

 Within the first 30 days, a senior engineer conducts an audit that goes beyond the installed equipment.
 This includes:

-- Setting up the client's asset register in our service management system
+• Setting up your asset register in our service management system

-The audit report is shared with the client.
+The audit report is shared with you.
 Any pre-existing issues are noted to avoid disputes later.

 Stage 3 - Preventive Maintenance Schedule: Planned Upkeep